bachelor-2014/report/v2/human_interaction.md

 too far apart, and if a language closer to C would make the process easier.
 The second consideration is that it must be rather inefficient to keep crossing such a high barrier, which may be improved with a language with more similar semantics.
-The second thing that feels "clunky" is the build process itself.
+The second thing that feels 'clunky' is the build process itself.
 Instead of regular Makefiles we are left with a specialized JSON file, which partly consists of text you would place in a Makefile, but now coupled to specific keys in a map structure which is sparsely (if at all) documented.
 This